kailash360/e-market/CONTRIBUTING.md

 If you want to contribute to this project, go through the following instructions.

-## Installation guide

-# 💻 Local Setup
+# Local Setup
-### 1. Fork and clone the project into local device
+1. Fork and clone the project into local device
-### 2. Make sure NodeJS is already installed.
+2. Make sure NodeJS is already installed.
 If not, download from [here](https://nodejs.org/en/download/)
-### 4. Run the following command in the terminal
+3. Run the following command in the terminal
 > ``` npm install ```

-### 5. Create a `.env` file into your root folder and copy the environment variables from the `.env.example` into `.env`.
+4. Create a `.env` file into your root folder and copy the environment variables from the `.env.example` into `.env`.
 Fill in the suitable values for each of the variables.
 #### The project has been successfully installed in the device.
-### 6. Start the application by running the following command
+5. Start the application by running the following command
 > ``` nodemon index.js ```
-### 6. Now go to your default browser, and type the following command
+1. Now go to the address below to your default browser
 > ```localhost:5000```

-*Steps 1-5 are needed for first-time installation only.
+*Steps 1-4 are needed for first-time installation only.
 Only steps 5 and 6 will be needed while devolping the project.*